Part 1: Understanding values in journalism

 "We name the values in our journalism and work to close the values perception gap."

 These stages are not about 'good' or 'bad' journalists.
-Most UK journalism currently operates at Stage 1, not because journalists are doing something wrong, but because values awareness is not part of professional training or culture.
+Most UK journalism currently operates at Stage 1, not because journalists are doing something wrong, but because values awareness is not part of professional training or culture, so the default is unconscious reinforcement.

 1